A sleeping bag is an integral part of any camping trip.

 This 100% cotton sleeping bag is rated to temperatures of 0-5 degrees, and the big and tall design works pretty well for folks who are well above 6 feet tall.

-It’s comfortable, and it does a good job of preventing heat loss, but this sleeping bag is hefty.
+It’s comfortable and does an excellent job of preventing heat loss, but this sleeping bag is hefty.
 It’s not just due to the cotton insulation.

 The outer shell of the bag is made from a cotton canvas material.